 Quick Guide for Principal Investigators Submitting a Proposal

-A basic grant proposal consists of the Project Description (or Scope of Work or Narrative) and the Budget, the purpose of which is to quantify the costs of everything you will need in order to complete the aims of the Project as proposed.
-Put another way, the Budget serves as the fiscal expression of the Project.
-In addition to the Project Description and Budget, there will probably be other sponsor-specific documents that you will find listed in the Program Announcement, Solicitation or Request for Proposals (RFP) to which you are responding.
+A basic grant proposal consists of the Project Description (or Scope of Work or Narrative) and the Budget, along with a Budget Justification, the purpose of which is to quantify and explain the costs of everything you will need in order to complete the aims of the Project as proposed.
+Put another way, the Budget serves as the fiscal expression of the Project, and the Justification provides the basis for your calculations.
+In addition to the Project Description, Budget, and Justification, there will probably be other sponsor-specific documents that you will find listed in the Program Announcement, Solicitation or Request for Proposals (RFP) to which you are responding.
 It is important to read the Announcement closely and to refer to it as you are preparing your proposal.
 The Sponsored Programs Office will assist you in determining what is required for your particular submission and which documents need to be routed for approvals.
 They will also provide guidance in the preparation of the required documents.

 - to advise them of your intention to submit a proposal,